hardwario/twr-lora-class-c-relay/README.md

 ## Description

-Relay control via LoRaWan, measure temperature and react on accelerometer event.
+Control Relay via LoRaWan, you can set On, Off, Toggle or Pulse for between 0.5s to 120s.
+Measure temperature and react on accelerometer event.

 Support [relay on Power Module](https://shop.hardwario.com/power-module) and [Relay Module](https://shop.hardwario.com/relay-module/).